Manuel L. Quezon: Quezon-Osmeña impasse

 By 1943, the Philippine government in exile was faced with a crisis.
-According to the 1935 constitution, Quezon's term would expire on 30 December 1943 and Vice-President Sergio Osmeña would succeed him as president.
+According to the 1935 constitution, Quezon's term would expire on 30 December 1943 and Vice President Sergio Osmeña would succeed him as president.
 Osmeña wrote to Quezon advising him of this, and Quezon issued a press release and wrote to Osmeña that a change in leadership would be unwise at that time.
-Osmeña then requested the opinion of U.S. Attorney General Homer Cummings, who upheld Osmeña's view as consistent with the law.
+Osmeña then requested the opinion of US Attorney General Homer Cummings, who upheld Osmeña's view as consistent with the law.
 Quezon remained adamant, and sought President Roosevelt's decision.
 Roosevelt remained aloof from the controversy, suggesting that the Philippine officials resolve the impasse.

 Quezon convened a cabinet meeting with Osmeña, Resident Commissioner Joaquín Elizalde, Brigadier General Carlos P. Romulo and his cabinet secretaries, Andrés Soriano and Jaime Hernandez.
 After a discussion, the cabinet supported Elizalde's position in favor of the constitution, and Quezon announced his plan to retire in California.

 After the meeting, Osmeña approached Quezon and broached his plan to ask the United States Congress to suspend the constitutional provisions for presidential succession until after the Philippines had been liberated; this legal way out was agreeable to Quezon and his cabinet, and steps were taken to carry out the proposal.
 Sponsored by Senator Tydings and Congressman Bell, the resolution was unanimously approved by the Senate on a voice vote and passed the House of Representatives by a vote of 181 to 107 on 10 November 1943.
-He was inaugurated for the third time on November 15, 1943 in Washington, D.C.
+He was inaugurated for the third time on 15 November 1943, in Washington, D.C.
 The oath of office was administered by US Associate Justice Felix Frankfurter.